profbanks/philotimo-consultancy-website/LOCALHOST.md

 ## Local Email Notifications

-When an administrator approves a teacher, allocates a student, vets a jobseeker, or matches a candidate to an employer request, the backend creates corresponding email notices immediately.
+When an administrator approves a teacher, allocates a student, vets a jobseeker, matches a candidate to an employer request, or verifies a subscription payment, the backend creates corresponding email notices immediately.

+Subscription proofs of payment are saved in the same local JSON file as data URLs.
+When the admin verifies a subscription, the backend issues a receipt number such as `PES-REC-2026-0001` and includes it in the subscriber email notice.

 To send real emails from localhost, set SMTP details before starting the server: